 People in Aalborg are more satisfied with their lives than in any other city in Europe.

-Is it worth saying that the crime rate is negligible here?
+It’s worth saying that the crime rate is negligible here.

 The citizens of Aalborg are also among those who feel the safest in Europe, with 96 percent saying they feel safe in the city.

 In Aalborg, 91 percent of respondents also said that most people in the city could be trusted.

 Travelers can feel safe when walking during the day.
 And, normally it’s nothing to be afraid of nighttime.

 Aalborg is a great place for a trip.
 Tourists here should not be afraid of assault or robbery.